 African Crane Trade

 The African Crane Trade project focuses on reducing the impact of the captive crane trade on wild cranes by targeting supply within Africa and demand both within Africa and globally.
 Our efforts focus on understanding the complex supply and demand chains that affect cranes; creating awareness of the status of Africa’s resident cranes and the threat that trade poses to wild populations; and advocating for changes in policies and legislation that govern the trade in cranes, both locally and internationally.
-Learn more about the African Crane Trade project and download our How Zoos Can Help fact sheet to learn how zoos can become involved.
+Click here to learn how you can help.

 ICF/EWT are partnering with local conservation organizations in Kenya, Uganda and Rwanda to support community-based conservation efforts in Zimbabwe and the Lake Victoria Basin.
 In Kenya and Uganda, we are working with local conservationists to promote community initiatives focusing on education and wetland conservation.
 Maurice Wanjala, founder of the Kipsaina Cranes and Wetland Conservation Group in Kenya, is working with local communities to conserve wetlands along the Kipsaina River, an important area for Grey Crowned Cranes.
 In Uganda, Jimmy Muheebwa, Project Coordinator for Nature Uganda, works with nearly 200 sites in the country, promoting conservation and restoration of wetlands critical to both cranes and people.
 Jimmy’s projects include the restoration of papyrus in degraded wetlands, with the goal of developing products from the papyrus to support local populations.